APPLY for the 2021 Journalism for Change Fellowship by August 22, 2021

 The fellowship is intended to support emerging journalists.
 We are seeking fellows who are passionate, engaged, and interested in developing their unique voices in social change reporting.

 The fellowship pays a stipend of $3,000 for the three-month period.

 Fellows will work with rabble.ca over a mutually agreed three-month period in the year following their selection.

-Fellows will be asked to pitch a beat as part of the application process, and will be expected to cover national events.
+Fellows will be asked to pitch a beat as part of the application process, and will be expected to cover stories from a national angle.

 For details on how to pitch, please see our pitch guidelines here.

 During the three-month fellowship the Jack Layton Journalism for Change Fellow will: